-Leadership development covers both soft and hard skills.
+Leadership development covers both soft skills and hard skills.
 A leader must understand how to effectively manage employees on a human level.
 At the same time, they need the ability to deal with operational factors like production quality, budgets, and schedules.

 It might be said that leadership development is a subset of employee development activities.
 This is because leaders often have functions as employees in addition to being in charge of other employees.
 For example, a CFO must understand both a financial statement and be able to direct the analysts in the department about how to prepare a statement.
 Therefore, leaders often require development in operational areas as well as for specific leadership tasks.

 Leadership development enables companies to gain a competitive advantage, particularly in an industry where L&D programs for managers are ineffective.
 A company is only as good as its employees, and skilled management is integral to ensuring that workers apply their talents in the most effective ways.
 Leadership development can provide optimal employee management, procedural continuity, and wise decisions that lead to various benefits for the entire organization.

 Businesses exist to turn a profit, so there can be hesitation when it comes to implementing leadership development programs.
 Developing leaders takes time away from their daily tasks, while the programs themselves can be costly.

 However, the evidence shows that leadership development does a great job at paying for itself.
 A good leader should already have the talent to drive the work of their department forward, and skill development only makes them more capable.
 For example, this study illustrates that leadership development resulted in an ROI of 415% on an annual basis.